Edward Julius Detmold: Biography and works

-In 1911, Detmold worked on illustrations for Maurice Maeterlinck's The Life of the Bee, Camille Lemonnier's Birds and Beasts and Florence Dugdale's Book of Baby Beasts.
-In the following year he worked on Maeterlinck's Hours of Gladness, in 1913, on Florence Dugdale's Book of Baby Birds and in 1919, on W. H. Hudson's Birds in Town and Village.
-During the First World War, Edward Detmold sought recognition as a conscientious objector, but this was denied by the official tribunal, and he was forcibly enrolled in a training unit attached to the Middlesex Regiment.
+In 1911, Detmold worked on illustrations for Maurice Maeterlinck's The Life of the Bee, Camille Lemonnier's Birds and Beasts, and Florence Dugdale's Book of Baby Beasts.
+In the following year, he worked on Maeterlinck's Hours of Gladness; in 1913, on Florence Dugdale's Book of Baby Birds; and in 1919, on W. H. Hudson's Birds in Town and Village.
+During the First World War, Edward Detmold sought recognition as a conscientious objector, but this was denied by the official tribunal, and he was forcibly conscripted in a training unit attached to the Middlesex Regiment.
 In 1919, he also produced a portfolio of Twenty Four Nature Pictures and, in 1921, illustrated Our Little Neighbours and Jean-Henri Fabre's Book of Insects.
 Edward took up etching again in 1922 after Campbell Dodgson praised the Detmolds' work in The Print Collector's Quarterly.

 1923 saw the appearance of Rainbow Houses.
-In 1924, Hodder & Stoughton published The Arabian Nights - Tales from the Thousand and One Nights, a book that had been planned from before Maurice's death.
-Again, an enduring interest in the book and particularly its illustrations, led to a 2003 facsimile edition from The Folio Society.
-Edward Detmold was painstaking in his work, missing deadlines so that a complete set of colour plates for Hans Christian Andersen's Fairy Tales were never used by Hodder and remained unpublished.
-Detmold's meticulously finished images compare favourably with work by any of the Pre-Raphaelites.
+In 1924, Hodder & Stoughton published The Arabian Nights – Tales from the Thousand and One Nights, a book that had been planned before Maurice's death.
+As with The Fables of Aesop, Detmold's illustrations for The Arabian Nights were republished as a facsimile edition from the Folio Society in 2003.
+Critics have compared Detmold's images with the work of the Pre-Raphaelites.

-Edward Julius became one of the most talented of illustrators, depicting animals and plants with an extraordinary understanding, and making use of fantasy settings of architecture and landscape.
-He also published three short unillustrated works (two of them issued anonymously), expressing his spiritual beliefs, and in the 1930s created a series of anti-war paintings with accompanying text, entitled "The Truth", which were never published.
-He lived in London, sharing a house with his mother, artist Sidney Laurence Biddle and musician Harold Hulls, until the outbreak of the Second World War, when the household moved first to Sussex and then to Montgomeryshire, and in his final years he retired completely from public life.
-He suffered a period of depression, brought on by failing eyesight, that resulted in his committing suicide, aged 73, by his shooting himself in the chest in July 1957.
+Detmold also published three short unillustrated works (two of them issued anonymously) expressing his spiritual beliefs.
+In the 1930s, he continued to paint bird and flower watercolours, some of which were sold by a private gallery in Sussex, and he created a series of anti-war paintings with accompanying text, entitled "The Truth", which were never published.
+He lived in London, sharing a house with his mother, artist Sidney Laurence Biddle, and musician Harold Ranken Hulls, until the outbreak of the Second World War, when the household moved first to Sussex and then to Montgomeryshire.
+In his final years, he retired completely from public life.
+Although he continued to paint, he suffered a period of depression, brought on by failing eyesight, that resulted in his committing suicide by shooting himself in the chest in July 1957, aged 73.